 These chewy chocolate peppermint cookies are full of dark chocolate and crunchy peppermint pieces.
-Each cookie is topped with fluffy peppermint frosting and a chocolate drizzle.
+Each cookie is topped with fluffy peppermint frosting.
 These might be the best Christmas cookie you make this year!

 For the Chocolate Cookies